Gastric sleeve surgery intends to help you lose up to 60% to 80% of your excess weight.

 Why Choose Weight Loss Surgeon Dr. Babak Moeinolmolki?

 Dr. Moein is a board-certified bariatric surgeon with decades of hands-on experience.
-Dr. Moein is also one of the few surgeons nationwide who is dually trained in both minimally-invasive bariatric surgery and post-bariatric body contouring.
-That means you could lose weight and have your dream body all by choosing Dr. Moein as your bariatric surgeon.
+Dr. Moein is also one of the few surgeons nationwide who is trained in minimally invasive bariatric surgery and post-bariatric body contouring.
+You could lose weight and have your dream body by choosing Dr. Moein as your bariatric surgeon.